Many people would like straighter teeth but not everybody feels comfortable wearing conspicuous metal braces.

 If you’re deciding between ceramic and metal braces your choice will come down to cost and aesthetics since they both function in the same way.
 However, if you haven’t already considered Invisalign invisible braces, you may find that these are an even better solution for your needs.
 These clear aligners are practically invisible so most people won’t know you’re wearing braces at all.

-To find out if you’re one of the 90% of cases that can be treated with Invisalign, take a Smile Assessment online now.
+To find out if you’re one of the 90% of cases that can be treated with clear braces like Invisalign, take our Smile Test now.
 It’s free and it only takes two minutes to get your answer.

 We hope this article has helped you make the right decision about how to get your teeth straightened.